alexandertoepfer/cwe-shark-h/README.md

-This is a demonstrative recovery attack with which any low privilege user of the system can potentially steal user credentials and perform actions using a different identity, this works by exploiting the password reset feature shortly after a finished update cycle in order for the attacker to map possible prng sequences to salts for hash predictions.
+This is a demonstrative recovery attack with which any low privilege user of the system can potentially steal user credentials and perform actions using a different identity, this works by exploiting the password reset feature shortly after a finished update cycle in combination with data containers for the attacker to map possible prng sequences to salts for hash predictions.

 ## Summary
   1. Remove nearby hash salts by iteration of lcg parameters with known points in sequence